 First, let’s be clear on what we’re talking about.
 The FDA defines cosmetics as products intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance.
 This includes everything from makeup and moisturizers to hair dyes and perfumes.
 If your product fits this description, these new rules apply to you.
 It’s important to remember that as a company selling cosmetics, you are legally responsible for ensuring your products are safe for consumers when used as intended.
 This core responsibility hasn’t changed, but the way you demonstrate compliance has.

-Key Changes Under MoCRA
+The Biggest Changes Under the FDA’s MoCRA Update

 The Modernization of Cosmetics Regulation Act of 2022, or MoCRA, is a game-changer.
 This new law grants the FDA significantly more oversight to ensure the safety of cosmetic products.
 Before MoCRA, registration was voluntary; now, it’s the law.
 The biggest change for your business is the mandatory requirement to register your manufacturing facilities and submit a detailed listing for each cosmetic product you market.
 This framework is designed to give the FDA better visibility into the products on the market and who is making them, which helps the agency act quickly if safety issues arise.
 Understanding these new authorities under MoCRA is the first step in updating your compliance strategy.